ndiego/easy-plugin-stats/readme.txt

 *Optional.* Optional HTML to be printed after the field's output.
 Accepts any valid HTML, but note that all double quotes will be replaced with single quotes to adhere to the required shortcode markup.
 Defaults to `null`.

-= Where do I go to get more help? =

-If you have additional questions or would like to request additional features please let me know in the plugin [support forum](https://wordpress.org/support/plugin/easy-plugin-stats).

 == Screenshots ==

-1. A screenshot of the Easy Plugin Stats button in editor and some sample shortcodes.
+1. A screenshot of the Plugin Stat block in Editor, which displays the total downloads for the Easy Plugin Stats plugin.
-2. A screenshot of the Easy Plugin Stats popup which helps you generate shortcodes on the fly.
+2. A screenshot of the Plugin Button block variation in Editor, which is connected to the Easy Plugin Stats download link.
-3. A screenshot of the front end, which shows the output of the sample shortcodes in the first screenshot.
+3. A screenshot of the shortcode implementation in the Editor.

 == Changelog ==